medplum/medplum/packages/docs/docs/home.md

 ## What is Medplum?

-Medplum is a developer platform that enables **flexible and rapid development** of healthcare apps.
-In consists of 3 main components
+Medplum is a **developer platform** that enables **flexible and rapid development** of healthcare apps.
+In consists of the following components:

-1. **Medplum Clinical Data Repository (CDR)** - This is the the backend server that hosts your healthcare data in a secure, compliant, and standards based respository.
-The Medplum CDR also exposes a [FHIR-based API](/api/overview) for sending, receiving, and manipulating data
+1. **Medplum Clinical Data Repository (CDR)** - This is the the backend server and data store that hosts your healthcare data in a secure, compliant, and standards based respository.
+2. **Medplum API** - The Medplum CDR also exposes a **[FHIR-based API](/api/overview)** for sending, receiving, and manipulating healthcare data.
+This includes support for binary files like images, videos, and pdfs.
+3. **Medplum SDK** - This is a set of client libraries that simplify the process of interacting with the **Medplum API**.
+Currently, we only offer a **Typescript** library, but are planning to support more languages in the future.
+If there's a language you'd like supported, feel free to open a [Github Issue](https://github.com/medplum/medplum/issues).
-2. **Medplum App** - This is a web application where can you can view your data, perform basic editing tasks.
+4. **Medplum App** - This is a web application where can you can view your data, perform basic editing tasks.
 You can also use the Medplum App to manage basic workflows.
-3. **UI Component Library** - Medplum ships with a system of [React components](/tutorials/react-hello-world/hello-world-part-1) designed to help you quickly develop custom healthcare applications
+5. **UI Component Library** - Medplum ships with a system of [React components](/tutorials/react-hello-world/hello-world-part-1) designed to help you quickly develop custom healthcare applications

-## Getting Started

-- The [Basic Concepts](/intro) page provides a good primer on Medplum and contains important information about the FHIR, the healthcare data standard on which Medplum is built.
-- If you're ready to start coding, use our [Quickstart Guide](/tutorials/api-basics/create-fhir-data) to get up and running
-- Our detailed tutorials go step-by-step through specific use cases.
-Don't see a tutorial you need?
-Reach out on our [Discord](https://discord.gg/UBAWwvrVeN) or send us an email at [support@medplum.com](mailto:support@medplum.com)

 ## Common Use Cases